voteflux/flux-docs/docs/constitutions/aus-act.rst

 They also have the responsibility for the carrying out of the administration, and for the conduct of the correspondence, of the party.

-Both the Leader and Deputy Leader may act on the Secretary’s behalf, and accept joint responsibility for carrying out the administration and correspondence of the party.
+Both the Leader and Deputy Leader may act on the Secretary's behalf, and accept joint responsibility for carrying out the administration and correspondence of the party.